rubenhillo/calc_example/README.md

 # calc_example
-Hands-On: Lab - Ising Git with my own Desktop
+Hands-On: Lab - Using Git with my own Desktop